 A liquid or gel washing machine cleaner is an easy-to-use option.
-Most of these cleaners go in the detergent drawer or washer drum for a hot-water wash cycle.
+Most of these cleaners go in the detergent drawer or a washer drum for a hot-water wash cycle.
 Liquid and gel cleaners hit all the nooks and crannies inside a washer that are hard to reach by hand.
-Liquid cleaners wash away easily, so you aren’t left with remnants of the cleaner the next time you do your laundry.
+Liquid cleaners wash away easily, so users aren’t left with remnants of the cleaner the next time they do laundry.
 They won’t leave behind gunk or powder residue.

 Washing machine cleaner tablets dissolve throughout the cleaning cycle.
 Their slow-acting formula breaks down tough residue and flushes it away.

-They’re super simple to use.
-Just toss them in the empty washer on a hot-water cycle.
+They’re super simple to use, too: Just toss them in the empty washer on a hot-water cycle.
 Best of all, tablets are convenient to store.
-One pouch of tablets can hold months worth of grime-fighting ability.
+One pouch of tablets can hold months’ worth of grime-fighting ability.
 There’s also less chance of spills or messes with tablets.

-Since they’re so convenient, they’re perfect for everyday use.
-It’s a low-effort way to keep smells and bacteria at bay.
-Sprays can be used in the washer drum and also for cleaning machine surfaces, like buttons and rubber door seals, that most pods or liquid cleaners can’t reach.
+Since they’re so convenient they’re perfect for everyday use, and they’re a low-effort way to keep smells and bacteria at bay.
+Sprays can be used in the washer drum and also for cleaning machine surfaces, like buttons and rubber door seals, that pods or most liquid cleaners can’t reach.